rossetti/KSLBook/docs/07-Chapter7.md

             numServed.increment()
         }
 ```
 Patients that get past the balking logic complete the rest of the process and thus do not balk.
 A response variable is used to collect this statistic.
 Then, the patient uses the triage nurse.
 After using the triage nurse, the low priority patient might need to renege.
 Thus, the low priority patient schedules the reneging action.
 All patients proceed to used the doctor.
-After using the doctor, if the patient is a low priority patient, then the patient must not have reneging and statistics are collected.
+After using the doctor, if the patient is a low priority patient, then the patient must not have reneged and statistics are collected.
 Finally, statistics are collected upon departure from the process.
 Let's take a closer look at the reneging action logic.

 ```kt
         private fun renegeAction(event: KSLEvent<Patient>) {